nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A date represents a point in time, such as birthdate or starting or ending days when someone is available for meet ups.
 * Date must be in the format `YYYY-MM-DD`

-<div markdown="span" class="alert alert-info">:information_source: **Info:**
+<div markdown="span" class="alert alert-info">:information_source: **Notes on dates**

-When a person's available dates have passed, it will not be removed from FriendlyLink.
+* When a person's available dates have passed, it will not be removed from FriendlyLink.
+* You can enter a person's available date for record keeping purposes, even if the date has already passed

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can enter a person's available date for record keeping purposes, even if the date has already passed

 </div>

 #### BirthDate